maiku1008/sudoku/README.md

 - [ ] Complete Readme
 - [ ] Add Go CI
 - [ ] Write simple CLI app
-- [ ] Validate if hash exists in server app
+- [x] Validate if hash exists in server app
 - [ ] Write a DisplayString() that will simply output the solved sudoku in string form
+- [ ] Write a test and a handler for the above DisplayString()
 - [ ] Dockerize server app
 - [ ] Write tests for remaining helper functions
 - [ ] Use different storage other than a map